comfycoder/camp-comfy/README.md

 See [Demo](https://comfycoder.github.io/camp-comfy/)

-The purpose of this site is to provide working examples of the angular-cli setup tasks and code I discussed in my presentation, "Take Your Angular App Glamping", which I gave at THAT COnference 2017.
+The purpose of this site is to provide working examples of the angular-cli setup tasks and code I discussed in my presentation, "Take Your Angular App Glamping", which I gave at THAT CONFERENCE 2017.